rutherford-nj/www.rutherfordboronj.com/covid-information.md

 [A video recording of Councilman Goldsack](https://youtu.be/HxTeBFkGA_4)

-Addressed: New Rutherford COVID-19 cases; Please dispose of gloves in public properly; Alternate side of the street parking suspended
+Addressed: New COVID-19 cases in Rutherford; Open business list and financial relief information; Successful Meals on Wheels deliveries

 ---